 Minerals and trace elements are inorganic substances, which work as building materials in the body and helps to maintain essential life processes.
 The body contains these inorganic substances in greater or lesser concentrations, which have a variety of functions.

 When the amount of a substance in the body is greater than 50 mg/kg of body weight, it is called a mineral, and when the amount of a substance is less, it is called a tracer.

 The most important minerals are calcium, phosphorus, magnesium, sodium, potassium, chlorine and iron.
 Of the trace elements shall be mentioned copper, iodine, fluorine, zinc, chromium, cobalt, manganese, molybdenum and selenium.
-Minerals and trace elements can be stored in the body and uses when it is needed.
+Minerals and trace elements can be stored in the body and used when it is needed.

 The organism fails in producing enough hemoglobin due to too few “building blocks”.
 An important building block is iron, and iron deficiency is the leading cause of anemia

-Hard physical training has a negative effect on the body’s iron content:
+Hard physical training, has a negative effect on the body’s iron content:

 - When you land on the foot, red blood cells will break.
 Some of the iron destroys here, the rest circulates in the system and uses again.

 - The training has a negative effect on the body’s ability to absorb iron.

 - You also lose iron through sweating.